osumd/vite-gl-update/README.md

 # PLOT

+  first usage of regular lights what would usage:

+    LightsTexture.add ( location, brightness, etc )

   fix the settings for the chunk primitive count breaking the chunk coordinate plane

   the plot needs to simply be a collection of meshes that can be used in terms of a scene